 - What is an exit?
-How can you tell? - Can you spell the word "exit"? - When should you start to look for your exits? - What might you hear, see or smell in one of these places (classroom, movie theater, stadium, restaurant) that would be a clue that you need to go to your closest exit fast? - Who can point to the Exits in this room and tell the class where the exits are?
+How can you tell? - Can you spell the word "exit"? - When should you start to look for your exits? - What might you hear, see or smell in one of these places (classroom, movie theater, stadium, restaurant) that would be a clue that you need to go to your closest exit fast?

-6.USE YOUR VOICE (Pages 12-13). (write on board: VOICE)
+6.USE YOUR VOICE (Pages 12-13)

 BACKGROUND: Although we'll review calling 9-1-1 on a later page, this coloring activity encourages children to use the power of their own voices in an emergency or when they need help.
-Whether yelling for help because of an injury as pictured here or "calling out what they see" children may be small, but they have mighty voices that could possibly save their life in a threatening situation.
+Whether yelling for help because of an injury as pictured here or "calling out what they see" children may be small, but they have mighty voices that could possibly save their life in a dangerous situation.